Programme/Approved Electives for 2023/24

 Available as a Free Standing Elective

-Covering topics such as climate change, landscapes, ecosystems, sea level, glaciers and coastal environments, this module offers a self-contained introduction to physical geography for students from a variety of backgrounds (including students with no previous experience in the subject), and a foundation in the subject for those students who wish to pursue it to a higher level.
+Why do Earth's landscapes look and behave the way they do?
+Why are there mountains and rivers and glaciers?
+Why does it rain?
+Why is sea level rising?
+Covering topics such as climate change, landscapes, ecosystems, sea level, glaciers and coastal environments, this module offers a self-contained introduction to physical geography for students from a variety of backgrounds (including students with no previous experience in the subject).
+The module also provides a foundation in the subject for students who wish to pursue it to a higher level.
 The main learning outcomes for the successful student will be: knowledge and understanding of core material in Physical Geography; appreciation of the dynamic and research-based nature of the discipline; the ability to use geographical evidence to explain features of the physical environment.

 Talis Aspire Reading ListAny reading lists will be provided by the start of the course.http://lists.lib.keele.ac.uk/modules/esc-10039/lists